Read on for remote holiday ideas to celebrate the holidays with your virtual team.

 Given economic challenges and world events, your team is likely dealing with a lot more stress than usual and facing unexpected challenges at home and work.

 A special way to celebrate and show appreciation is to customize holiday gifts for everyone on your team.
 People feel extra special with they receive something uniquely selected for them.

 Make the remote holiday a special occasion by sending everyone a delicious dessert or a kit to make a craft cocktail together virtually.
-Cocktail Courier offers seasonal recipes like a cocktail infused with traditional holiday flavors.
+Cocktail Courier offers seasonal recipes like a cocktail infused with traditional holiday flavors, while Sugarwish lets your team members customize their snack or happy hour.
 Another holiday staple, a gingerbread house kit, can bring a smile to everyone at home.